telerik/winforms-docs/treeview/localization/right-to-left-support.md

 # Right-to-left support

-You can present the content of your treeview instance in a right-to-left direction by setting the __RightToLeft__ property to *Yes*:
+You can present the content of your tree view instance in a right-to-left direction by setting the __RightToLeft__ property to *Yes*:

 {{source=..\SamplesCS\TreeView\TreeLocalization.cs region=rtl}}
 {{source=..\SamplesVB\TreeView\TreeLocalization.vb region=rtl}}